 - 10) A movement along the production possibilities frontier will result from

 - A) technological change.

-- B) change in the stock of capital.
+- B) a change in the stock of capital.

-- C) change in the labour force.
+- C) a change in the labour force.

-- D) all of the above.
+- D) a change in human capital

 - E) none of the above.